Voarex/valheim_plus_client_update_tool/README.md

 # Welcome to the Valheim Plus Client Update Tool

-Because Valhiem Plus does not update the windows client automagically I will summon the wizards.
+Valhiem Plus does not update the windows client, so I will automagically summon the wizards.
+(This repo is currently under review for updates to Valheim Plus.)

 ## Table of Contents
 1. [Prerequisites](#prereq)